25 Facts About Gemstones

 15. There are about 200 natural gemstones.

-16. Tourmalines and opals are the most colorful gemstones.
+16. Tourmalines and opals are among the most colorful gemstones.

 17. The rarest birthstone is a red diamond.

-22. An amethyst is named for the Greek word for “sober,” and believed to remedy drunkenness.
+22. An amethyst is named for the Greek word for “sober” and was believed to remedy drunkenness.
 This crystal is credited with relieving stress and promoting peace of mind.

 23. Birthstones started back in the deuterocanonical period, but the modern birthstone list was developed in 1912 by the Jewelers of America.